Skip to content

 21. Sandgrouse

-Sandgrouse is birds of the order Pterocliformes, found mainly in Africa and Asia.
-There are sixteen species belonging to two genera - Syrrhaptes from central Asia and Pterocles from Africa and other Asian countries.
+Sandgrouse are birds of the order Pterocliformes, found mainly in Africa and Asia.
+Sixteen species belong to two genera – Syrrhaptes from central Asia and Pterocles from Africa and other Asian countries.

-They inhabit treeless areas such as deserts, steppes, scrubland, or savannas and tend to be ground-dwelling birds that feed on seeds.
+They inhabit treeless areas such as deserts, steppes, scrublands, or savannas and tend to be ground-dwelling birds that feed on seeds.

-Sandgrouse has adapted special features for survival in their harsh environment.
+Sandgrouse have adapted special features for survival in their harsh environment.

 They possess well-developed feet with four toes used for walking over hot sand while keeping their body temperature cool at all times by regulating heat loss through their legs.